 West Side Show Room Project #1

-Project: Rockford New Words – This program presents ten new works written for performance by writers from Rockford and around the world.
+Project: Rockford New Words 2023 – In its eighth year, Rockford New Words presents ten new works written for performance by writers from Rockford and around the world.
 Accepted forms include spoken word poetry, raps, plays, storytelling, and monologues.
-This program offers each writer a royalty for the rights to perform their work, providing local writers the opportunity to have their work presented to the public alongside the work of national and international writers.
+This unique event offers each writer a royalty for the rights to perform their work, providing local writers the opportunity to have their work presented to the public alongside the work of national and international writers.

 West Side Show Room Project #2